lingfeiwang/normalisr/examples/GSE123139/README.md

 ## Usage
 ### Data preparation
-1. (Optional) This example uses around half of cells to work on 16GB of memory.
-For full or downsampled performance, change variable drop_rate in code/prepare_raw.py and qcut in code/cmd_coex.sh.
-2. Enter GSE123139 as the working directory.
+1. Enter GSE123139 as the working directory.
-3. Run ./code/prepare.sh to download and convert dataset into Normalisr's tsv format.
+2. Run ./code/prepare.sh to download and convert dataset into Normalisr's tsv format.
 See prepared inputs in data/de and data/coex.

 ### Option 1: analyses at command line
 1. For differential expression, read and run ./code/cmd_de.sh to see each step.
 Final outputs are: